magepages/mpdocs/docs/better-sorting/index.md

   - This is a required field

 - **Time base (days)**:
   - Enter the number of days to sort the bestsellers.
-For example: You enter 10 days means that the best sellers product in 10 days most recently will be shown.
+For example, you enter 10 days means that the best sellers product in 10 days most recently will be shown.
 Otherwise, you can access to **Dashboard**, click to **Reload Data** to see Bestseller Product.

   ![Imgur](https://i.imgur.com/RjiYtqC.png)